Evidence-based

 #AD

-The migraine tinnitus link
+The migraine tinnitus link: A closer look

 Tinnitus is the perception of hearing noise in your ears when there is no external sound present.
 There are several studies that support the connection between migraine and tinnitus.
 Let’s talk about two.
 The Assiut University auditory pathways study published in the American Journal of Otolaryngology: looked at the auditory pathways in 58 patients with migraine.
 Researchers found that two-thirds of people with migraine had one or more abnormalities in how the brain responds to sound.

 University of California Irvine migraine tinnitus study published in Otology & Neurotology: evaluated hearing loss and tinnitus among people with migraine.
-Researchers looked at nearly13,000 people who reported experiencing migraine.
+Researchers looked at nearly 13,000 people who reported experiencing migraine.
 The results found that compared to people without migraine, participants with migraine were 2.1 times more likely to have tinnitus.
 This same study also found a link with migraine neck pain.

 These studies show that for some people with migraine disease, tinnitus and migraine seem to hold hands.
 Like most migraine symptoms, the intensity & volume of tinnitus comes on stronger during attacks.
 When attacks hit, volume is turned all the way up.